Note to teachers: This is a sensitive topic. Use only with appropriate classes.

 - How would you describe the major political parties in your country?

-- Does your city have ethnic areas such as China-town, Little Italy, etc?
+- Does your city have 'ethnic' areas such as Little Italy, Chinatown, etc?
 If so, what do you think of these areas?

 Norway Shooting Massacre and the Debate on Multiculturalism (July 26th, 2011)